 The term Isometric originates from the Greek word ‘isometros’ (of equal measure) – meaning objects measured with the same unit.
 Isometric is one of the most important part of the overall piping design engineering project.
 Isometric drawings are comprehensive documents that hold valuable info used by different project stakeholders at different times.

-What Kind Of Data Is Typically Conveyed In Isometric Drawings?
+What Kind Of Data Is Typically Conveyed In Piping Iso Drawings?

 - Isometric drawings typically portray a graphical representation of the 3D piping system